 - Missing student

 Partners with the campus community in creating equitable access for eligible students while promoting disability-inclusive diversity.
-ODS is the office on campus designated to work with students with permanent disabilities or temporary injuries.
+SDS is the office on campus designated to work with students with permanent disabilities or temporary injuries.